rusprihodko/pancake_uniswap_snipe_bot/README.md

 Transaction can be initiated independantly from the time new token becomes available to buy

-You can run it much easier and be sure you will buy it at first few seconds after sell start
+You can run it much earlier and be sure you will buy it at first few seconds after sell start

 Please choose coins carefully, remember that a big quantity of those are scam!